See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-Overall, Facebook Ads CTR performance for the Education industry across all countries was more volatile and generally below the global all‑industry benchmark, with a January spike, a July trough, and a late‑year pullback defining the arc.
-Understanding Facebook Ads click-through-rate benchmarks for the Education industry across all countries helps advertisers evaluate engagement trends and compare performance to global patterns.
+In short, CTR performance for Facebook Ads in the Education industry across all countries averaged 1.66% for the period, below the 1.86% global benchmark, with higher volatility, a pronounced July low, and a strong January 2026 rebound.
+Understanding Facebook Ads click-through-rate benchmarks for the Education industry across all countries helps advertisers evaluate engagement trends and compare performance to global patterns, alongside related CPC trends, CPM analysis, and broader industry ad performance.

 Insights & analysis of Facebook advertising costs